By Tim Lambert

 Weston Favell Shopping Centre opened in 1974 and Grosvenor Shopping Centre was built in 1975.
 The Derngate theatre was built in 1983.
 The new districts included industrial estates to attract new industries to Northampton.
 Today the main ones are financial services, soft drinks, cosmetics and brewing.

-Today Northampton is a thriving city and it is growing rapidly.
+Today Northampton is a thriving town and it is growing rapidly.
 Furthermore the University of Northampton was formed in 2005.
-Today the population of Northampton is 195,000.
+Today the population of Northampton is 215,000.

 A Timeline of Northampton